codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you steal a coat?
-You jacket.
+What do you do when you see a space man?
+Park your car, man.

 ## Home Server Up-Time